joeybaker/my_sublime_packages/SublimeLinter/README.markdown

 Within a file whose language/syntax is supported by SublimeLinter, you can control SublimeLinter via the Command Palette (Command+Shift+P on OS X, Control+Shift+P on Linux/Windows).
 The available commands are:

 * **SublimeLinter: Lint Current File** — Lints the current file, highlights any errors and displays how many errors were found.
 After using this command, the current view will not be linted until requested by this command or until background or load-save linting mode is enabled.
+* **SublimeLinter: Show Error List** — Lints the current file, highlights any errors and displays a quick panel with any errors that are found.
+Selecting an item from the quick panel jumps to that line.
 * **SublimeLinter: Enable Background Linting** — Enables background linting mode for the current view and lints it.
 * **SublimeLinter: Disable Background Linting** — Disables background linting mode for the current view and clears all lint errors.
 * **SublimeLinter: Enable Load-Save Linting** — Enables load-save linting mode for the current view and clears all lint errors.